 While crispy, crunchy potato chips are often thought of as a tasty side for sandwiches, chips are rarely considered a health food.
 However, manufacturers are reducing added sodium and cooking oils in chips, turning chips from a high-fat food to a low-fat option.
 Remember, however, that all foods should be enjoyed in moderation.
 Overeating even the healthiest potato chip can damage your diet and contribute to your waistline.

 Making healthier potato chips depends upon the oil type when cooking the chips.
 Chips were previously cooked with oils like cottonseed oil that are high in saturated fat, which can clog the arteries.
 Look for chips cooked with healthier oil options, such as sunflower oil, which has half the saturated fat of cottonseed oil.
 Sunflower oil instead contains unsaturated fat, a type of fat that's good for your heart.
 Chips cooked in soy oil are another option that do not contain saturated fats.
-If you find fats that contain trans fats, also called hydrogenated fats, avoid them like the plague -- these are the most unhealthy type of fat, and contribute to cardiovascular disease.
+Avoid trans fats, also called hydrogenated fats -- these are the most unhealthy type of fat, and are linked to cardiovascular disease.

 A high-sodium, high-fat diet increases blood pressure, and potato chips are chief offenders.
 Healthier chips are those labeled as "low-sodium," and those that are baked instead of fried.
 Baking the chips lowers the overall fat content, making for a healthier option.
 As a comparison, a fried chip contains 150 calories and 9 g of fat with 2.5 g of saturated fat, whereas baked chips average from110 to 140 calories with 2.5 to 6 g of fat.
 Salted chips contain a moderate amount of sodium -- each ounce contains 128 milligrams, or 9 percent of your daily recommended intake -- while unsalted chips contain negligible amounts of sodium